-- ^ National Planning Policy Framework, Department for Communities and Local Government, March 2012
+- ↑ National Planning Policy Framework, Ministry of Housing, Communities and Local Government, July 2021

-- ^ Approved Document B (Fire safety, Volume 2 – Buildings other than Dwellinghouses), 2006 Edition incorporating 2007, 2010 and 2013 amendments.
-Department for Communities and Local Government
+- ↑ Approved Document B (Fire safety, Volume 2 – Buildings other than Dwellings), 2019 edition incorporating 2020 amendments – for use in England .
+Ministry of Housing, Communities & Local Government

 - Architectural Design in Steel – Trebilcock P and Lawson R M published by Spon, 2004